 Need to prepare for the college interview?

-When to Ask for a Letter of Recommendation
+How to Actually Ask for a Letter of Recommendation

 You know how you wait until your parents are in a good mood before you ask them for something?
 Do that with this.